The Most Effective Fertility Supplements In 2026: A Comprehensive Review

 1. Bioavailable Nutrient Forms

-For example, methylated B vitamins (like methylfolate instead of synthetic folic acid) are crucial for those with MTHFR gene variations—which affect up to 40% of the population and impact fertility outcomes.
+For example, methylated B vitamins (such as methylfolate instead of folic acid) are crucial for those with MTHFR gene variations, which affect up to 40% of the population and impact fertility outcomes.

 Effective fertility supplements should address multiple aspects of reproductive health, including: